 What is Corporate Social Responsibility (CSR)?
-Boris April 20, 2018 07:10 Updated The term CSR refers to Sustainable Development issues applied to business.
+Boris Abramovic June 18, 2018 08:25 Updated The term CSR refers to Sustainable Development issues applied to business.
 The ISO 26000 standard defines CSR as: an organization's responsibility for the impacts of its decisions and activities on society and the environment, through transparent and ethical behavior that:- contributes to Sustainable Development, including health and the welfare of society;- takes into account the expectations of stakeholders;- is in compliance with applicable law and consistent with international norms of behavior; - and is integrated throughout the organization and implemented in its relations.The 6 core subjects listed by ISO 26000 are:Human rightsLabor practicesThe environmentFair operating practicesConsumer issuesCommunity involvement and developmentSource: ISO Guidance on Social Responsibility See also: What is EcoVadis?
 Related articles What is EcoVadis?
-What is an Industry Initiative?
-Webinar: Getting started with EcoVadis What is TfS (Together for Sustainability)?
+What is a Sector Initiative?
+What is TfS (Together for Sustainability)?
 How can I pay for my EcoVadis subscription?
+How to read a Scorecard?
 Comments 0 comments Article is closed for comments.